seqan/seqan3/doc/tutorial/alphabet/index.md

 Proteins consist of one or more long chains of amino acids.
 The so-called primary structure of a protein is expressed as sequences over an amino acid alphabet.
-The seqan3::aa27 alphabet contains the standard one-letter code of the 20 canonical amino acids, as well as the two proteinogenic amino acids, a termination symbol and some wildcard characters.
-For details read the seqan3::Aminoacid page.
+The seqan3::aa27 alphabet contains the standard one-letter code of the 20 canonical amino acids as well as the two proteinogenic amino acids, a termination symbol and some wildcard characters.
+For details read the \ref aminoacid page.

 ## Structure and quality alphabets

-The alphabets for structure and quality are sequence *annotations*, as they describe additional properties of the respective sequence.
+The alphabets for structure and quality are sequence *annotations* since they describe additional properties of the respective sequence.
-We distinguish three types:
+We distinguish between three types:
 1. **Quality alphabet for nucleotides**.
 The values are produced by sequencing machines and represent the probability that a nucleobase was recorded incorrectly.
 The characters are most commonly found in FASTQ files.
-   See seqan3::Quality for details.
+   See \ref quality for details.
 2. **RNA structure alphabets**.
 They describe RNA nucleobases as unpaired or up-/downstream paired and can be found in annotated RNA sequence and alignment files (e.g. Stockholm format).
 Currently we provide the [Dot Bracket](\ref seqan3::dot_bracket3) and [WUSS](\ref seqan3::wuss) formats.
 3. **Protein structure alphabet**.
 The [DSSP](\ref seqan3::dssp9) format represents secondary structure elements like alpha helices and turns.

-You can build a [Cartesian Compositions](\ref seqan3::cartesian_composition) with a nucleotide and quality alphabet, or nucleotide / amino acid and structure alphabet that stores both information together.
+You can build a [Cartesian Composition](\ref seqan3::cartesian_composition) with a nucleotide and quality alphabet, or nucleotide / amino acid and structure alphabet that stores both information together.
 For the use cases just described we offer pre-defined composites (seqan3::qualified, seqan3::structured_rna, seqan3::structured_aa).
 See our API documentation for a detailed description of each.

 ## Gap alphabet

-The seqan3::gap alphabet is the smallest alphabet in SeqAn, consisting of the gap character only.
+The seqan3::gap alphabet is the smallest alphabet in SeqAn, consisting only of the gap character.
 It is most often used in a [Union Composition](\ref seqan3::union_composition) with a nucleotide or amino acid alphabet to represent gapped sequences, e.g. in alignments.
 To create a gapped alphabet simply use seqan3::gapped<> with the alphabet type you want to refine.